tatsumoto-ren/tatsumoto-ren.github.io/blog/sentence-mining.md

 Finding your own sentences is much more fun than learning from a premade deck, or, god forbid, a textbook.
+Because you're creating Anki cards out of vocabulary found in your immersion, you're always learning what is relevant to you.
 Once you reach this stage, it is way harder to quit Japanese, as the foundation is already in place.